 Steps for Calculating Inflation

-- Firstly, the government (more specifically the Social Survey Division – Office for National Statistics) undertake the Family Expenditure Survey.
-FES.
-It is a voluntary survey of about 6,000.
+- Firstly, the government (through ONS) undertake the Family Expenditure Survey (FES).
+The FES is a voluntary survey of about 6,000 people.
 This finds out what % of income is spent on different goods.
-Basket of Goods at ONS
+Basket of Goods at ONS.

 UK Basket of Goods

-- The weighting of main sectors in UK Basket of Goods.
+- The weighting of main sectors in the UK Basket of Goods.

 - Then the government undertake a price survey.
 This means checking the prices of the 1,000 most common goods in the UK, every month.
 The % change in the price of individual goods and services are noted